MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/ns-wmilib-_wmiguidreginfo.md

 #### WMIREG_FLAG_EXPENSIVE

 Requests WMI to send an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550857">IRP_MN_ENABLE_COLLECTION</a> request the first time a data consumer opens the data block and an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550848">IRP_MN_DISABLE_COLLECTION</a> request when the last data consumer closes the data block.
 This is recommended if collecting such data affects performance, because a driver need not collect the data until a data consumer explicitly requests it by opening the block.

+#### WMIREG_FLAG_INSTANCE_PDO

+Requests WMI to generate static instance names from the device instance ID for the PDO.
+If this flag is set, the <i>Pdo</i> parameter of the driver's <i>DpWmiQueryReginfo</i> routine points to the PDO passed to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.
+WMI generates instance names from the device instance path of the PDO.
+Using the device instance path as a base for static instance names is efficient because such names are guaranteed to be unique.
+WMI automatically supplies a "friendly" name for the instance as an item in a data block that can be queried by data consumers.

 #### WMIREG_FLAG_REMOVE_GUID